Configuration

 Maximum milliseconds to wait if the query concurrency limit is reached.

-Maximum number of documents that can be requested in a single query via the top_k parameter.
+Maximum number of documents that can be requested in a single query via the limit.total parameter.

 A set of org_ids to keep warm in cache.
 On node startup, machines will prewarm namespaces for these orgs to ensure their cache is hot.